ThatStella7922/landing/README.md

 I was running into issues when customizing it, so I challenged myself to get the same look while doing a complete rewrite from scratch.
 No ready-made frameworks, no code from the old site, just a fresh start.
 Overall, I think it's come out pretty well.

 The site attempts to maintain compatibility with older browsers and operating systems, and as such it doesn't require HTTPS and will load on Android 5-era versions of the Android WebView, iOS 6 MobileSafari, IE9, etc. with "good enough" compatibility.
-It'll even be functional (albeit not very pretty) on IE**5**.
+It'll even be functional (albeit not very pretty) on even older browsers like IE**5**.

 I appreciate suggestions and new ideas for this website, as it's what most people first see from me.
 Create GitHub issues as needed, and I'll try to look into things.

+## Modification and contribution
+Due to the principles above, this site is incredibly easy to work with.

+The site uses just HTML, JavaScript, and CSS.
+No PHP for now, which makes locally serving it a bit easier.

+To get started with the site for local modification:
+1. Clone repo
+2. Visit index.html line 15 and follow the comment to edit the file so it uses local CSS
+3. Start a local web server and visit the page
+4. You are now ready to edit

+You can use a live refreshing webserver in your IDE like [Five Server](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server) in VSCode, to make editing even quicker.
+Or you can use something as basic as Python's integrated webserver.

+No building, no npm, no node, no Docker, just a good ol website.

 ### Third Party Resources
 - [Font Awesome](https://fontawesome.com/) Free [(v6.4.0)](https://fontawesome.com/v6/docs/changelog/#v6-4-0)